hasinichandrakumar/Yappyy/replit.md

 ## Backend Architecture
 - **Runtime**: Node.js with Express.js
 - **Language**: TypeScript with ES modules
-- **Database**: PostgreSQL with Drizzle ORM, hosted on Neon serverless
+- **Database**: PostgreSQL with Drizzle ORM, hosted on Neon serverless, fully migrated and operational with comprehensive schema
 - **Session Management**: Express sessions with PostgreSQL store
 - **Authentication**: Multi-tier system including Google OAuth (primary), Replit Auth, Magic Link Auth, and Demo Auth.
 Anyone with a Google account can sign in.
 - **Payload Limits**: Increased Express.js payload limit to 50mb for session saving and PDF export.